screbeckitchain/kitchain-ai/README.md

 ## Brand Analysis Page

 The sidebar includes a **Brand analysis** link that opens the `/brand_analysis` page.
-Upload a brands file (or use the bundled sample) then choose a brand from the dropdown to generate a short report describing its strengths and potential challenges.
+Upload brand and area tables (or rely on the provided samples) and choose a brand from the dropdown.
+The page predicts the brand's score for every area using the selected model, generates a brief explanation for each match and displays a bar chart of the results.